Unofficial Website for Historical Artifacts from the Palace Hotel.

 A large 7x10" photograph of the burnt out remains of the Palace Hotel.

+Right: Republican League of California card from the Palace Hotel, May 5th 1892.
 Features toasts and committees on a rigid card with gold around the edges.

 Below: A Jersey Coffee Photo Lithographic View Card of the "Court Palace Hotel, San Francisco, U.S.A."
 Next to that, a photograph of the same space at the main entrance as it was built in 1875.